Shane Cotton

 Shane William Cotton (born 3 October 1964) is a New Zealand painter whose work explores biculturalism, colonialism, cultural identity, Māori spirituality, and life and death.

 Life

 Cotton was born in Upper Hutt with Ngāpuhi, Ngāti Rangi, Ngāti Hine and Te Uri Taniwha iwi affiliations (his father a member of the Ngāpuhi iwi and his mother European).
-Cotton studied at the Ilam School of Fine Arts in Christchurch, graduating in 1988 and then went on to gain a Diploma of Education from Christchurch College of Education.
-After finishing his studies he lectured at Massey University, Palmerston North, in the Māori visual arts programme until 2005 when he left to concentrate on his art practice full-time.
+His home marae is at Ngāwhā, near Kaikohe.
+Cotton studied at the Ilam School of Fine Arts in Christchurch, graduating in 1988.
+He met his wife, Luanne, who is an architect, at art school.
+Cotton went on to gain a Diploma of Education from Christchurch College of Education and worked as a teacher.
+He lectured at Massey University, Palmerston North, in the Māori visual arts programme from 1993 until 2005 when he left to concentrate on his art practice full-time.